Cedar Waxwing

 Frequently Asked Questions

-Cedar Waxwings are most active during the daylight hours, with peak foraging activity occurring in the mid-morning and late afternoon as the flock moves between fruiting trees.
+Cedar Waxwings are most active during the daylight hours, with a peak in activity during the mid-morning when they begin their intensive foraging rounds and again in the late afternoon before they roost for the night.

-The best way to attract Cedar Waxwings is by planting native fruit-bearing trees and shrubs like serviceberry, dogwood, and cedar, and providing a large, clean birdbath with moving water.
+The best way to attract them is by planting native fruit-bearing trees and shrubs like serviceberry, dogwood, and juniper.
+They are also highly drawn to solar-powered birdbaths with moving water.

-Yes, they are very common in suburban environments, especially in neighborhoods with mature landscaping, ornamental fruit trees, and nearby water sources.
+Yes, they are very common in suburbs, especially those with mature landscaping, fruit trees, and reliable water sources.
+They are nomadic, so they may appear in large numbers for a week and then disappear for a month.

-Cedar Waxwings are slightly smaller and have a yellowish wash on their belly, whereas Bohemian Waxwings are larger, grayer, and have white and yellow markings on their wings.
+Cedar Waxwings are smaller and have a pale yellow belly, whereas Bohemian Waxwings are larger, grayer, and have cinnamon-colored feathers under their tail (undertail coverts).

 Record Cedar Waxwing at your habitat